ahphoo/MyFirstThemedBlog/content/Leetcode/Array/Search_in_Rotated_Sorted_Array.md

 ## Time: O(log N)

-Binary search will find the minimum element in at most log N iterations.
+Binary search will find the minimum element in at most log N iterations, since it halves the search space every iteration.

 ## Space: O(1)